What is the need for qualitative data during new product development?

 This doesn’t imply that quantitative research is useless.
 The qualitative vs quantitative confrontational perception is naïve and fraudulent.
 Generally, companies take into account both types of data.
 There is no qualitative vs quantitative matchup.
 Both are crucial for making good products.

 Number Two: Product Feature Development

 This is the era of multi-functional products.
 People used to buy phones ten years ago primarily to call others and receive incoming calls.
-Today, calling someone is hardly a quality one would distinguish a mobile phone with.

 A smartphone today is an essential digital organ of every human being.
 This is the beauty of features and functionality development.
 Every product goes through a feature development and refinement phase.
 During this stage, the company has to decide which features it adds and refines in its product.